bugfre/Web-Application/README.md

 # Web-Application
-- store your favoriate list of movies
+- Store your favoriate movies in one list!

 ## Video Walkthrough